MadsFolkmann/biograf-backend-AEM/README.md

-# Lynetten Backend
+# Cinema Backend

-This repository contains the code for the Lynetten Backend, which is a server for a web application.
+This repository contains the code for the Cinema Backend, which is a server for a web application.
 Follow the instructions below to install and run the backend locally on your computer.

 ## Links til Repositories
 - [Backend Repository](https://github.com/MadsFolkmann/biograf-backend-AEM)